 The Importance of the Physical Gold ETC Custodian | RMAU

-1) Why do investors buy gold & gold ETCs?
+1) Why do investors buy gold & physical gold ETCs?

 Many investors hold a certain percentage of their portfolios in gold.
 This is an age-old approach that can